kilpkonn/msc-thesis/main.typ

 At depths above 4, this number plateaus at around 23 terms per hole.
 Note that a bigger number of terms per hole is not always better: too many terms can be overwhelming.

-Over 15 terms per hole at depth 0 is more than we expect so we will more closely investigate the amount of terms per hole.
+Over 15 terms per hole at depth 0 is more than we expect, so we will more closely investigate the amount of terms per hole.
 By using median instead of mean we find that the number of terms per hole ranges from 0.5 to 5.5 for depth 0 to 5.
 This is about what we expect.
 We will discuss why some categories have many more terms per hole in @c-style-stuff.